jyotirmoydotdev/Hashnode-Backup/clhleikz7000809kw1hru1jvf.md

 }
 ```

+This code defines a function called `isAnagram` that takes two string inputs, `s` and `t`, and returns a boolean value indicating whether they are anagrams of each other.

+An anagram is a word or phrase formed by rearranging the letters of another word or phrase, typically using all the original letters exactly once.
+In this case, the code is checking if two strings, `s` and `t`, are anagrams of each other.

-Let's break down the code step by step:
+Let’s break down the code step by step:

 1. The function `isAnagram` takes two string parameters, `s` and `t`, and returns a boolean value indicating whether they are anagrams of each other.